Yucca baccata - Agave Family - Agavaceae

 The datil yucca occurs in California, Nevada, Arizona, Colorado, New Mexico, Texas, Utah and Mexico.
 It grows in pinyon-juniper, sagebrush, mountain brush and ponderosa pine communities from four thousand seven hundred and twenty five feet to six thousand six hundred and twenty feet in elevation.

-The leaves were also used as paintbrushes by the Southwest Indians.
-Women chewed the leaf tip to a fine fringe which created an excellent paintbrush for use in pottery decoration.
+The leaves were also utilized as paintbrushes by the Southwest Indians.
+Women chewed the leaf tip to a fine fringe which created an excellent paintbrush to use in decorating pottery.

 From the roots comes shampoo, which has been used both prehistorically and historically.
 The dry roots were pounded by the Indians then whisked into cold water to create suds.
 The saponin-rich roots create a soaplike lather which can be used in cleaning.
 The suds were used to wash the hair in both personal and spiritual cleansing.
 The white frothy suds reminded Native Americans of the large summer thunderstorms which cleansed the landscape with their rain showers, thus, datil yucca suds represented a spiritual cleansing of the person.